debonet/es6condition/README.md

 ### broadcast

-`broadcast()` releases the first event that is waiting on the Condition.
+`broadcast()` releases the all events that are waiting on the Condition.
 Here's an example:

 ```javascript